CosminFr/jsonVariant/README.md

 Returns a dynamic Variant array with the values of the JSON Object/Array.
 This is a copy (clone) of the source JSON variant values!

+## 📜 License
+Dual-licensed:
+- **GPL v3 licence** - Use for free, under the restrictions of the **GPL v3 licence**, or
+- Purchase a **commercial licence**.
+Which grants you the right to use in your own applications, royalty free, without any requirement to disclose your source code nor any modifications to any other party.
+[Contact ZenDev4D](mailto:contact@zendev4d.com) for details.

+Please consider supportting this project by donating ("Buy me a coffee", "Thanks.dev", "Paypal").

+## 🙏 Contributions
+Feel free to submit pull requests, report bugs or suggest improvements.
+This project is intended to stay small but powerful.